sirius-qa/front-react/README.md

 1. Pre-commit: runs ESLint, Prettier and Jest tests.
 2. Post-merge: runs npm install (not really recommended, it's there just for showcase purposes).

-If you want to implement these in an existing project, follow the steps below:

 # Clone the project